Welcome to UAF!

 Guided walking tours for prospective students and campus visitors

-Find out if UAF is right for you by seeing it in person.
-Prospective students and campus visitors can take student-led, 90-minute campus tours Monday – Friday at 10 a.m. and 2 p.m.
+F ind out if UAF is right for you by seeing it in person.
+Prospective students and campus visitors can take student-led, 90-minute campus tours Monday–Friday at 10 a.m. and 2 p.m.
 Tours start in the Signers’ Hall lobby.
-We encourage advance reservations to ensure you have the best experience possible.
-Call 800-478-1823 or 907-474-7500 , or go visit the Admissions website .
+Advanced registration is encouraged to ensure the best experience possible.
+Call 474-7500 or 800-478-1823, or go visit the Admissions website .

 UA Museum of the North

 Visit the world-renowned Geophysical Institute, where scientists study everything from the center of the Earth to the center of the sun.
-Learn about the Alaska Satellite Facility's polar-orbiting satellites and the Alaska Volcano Observatory.
-Meet in the Elvey Building lobby.
-Call 907-474-6166 for information, or email firstname.lastname@example.org.
+L earn about the GeoData Center and Map Sales’ historical collections, along with real-time volcano analysis at the Remote Sensing Lab.
+Meet in 204 Akasofu Building.
+For information email email@example.com or call 907-474-6166.
 Reservations required for groups of 10 or more.

 International Arctic Research Center

 The International Arctic Research Center, in the Akasofu Building, is an international center for scientific research on the arctic system and global climate change.
-An online, self-guided tour, including a printable version, is available.
-Call 907-474-1584 or email email@example.com for more information.
-Reservations are required for a tour of the building in person.
+An online tour, including a printable version, is available.
+Call 907-474-1584 or email firstname.lastname@example.org for more information.

 Arctic Region Supercomputing Center

 Learn how scientists from UAF and around the world use supercomputers to solve some of the world’s most pressing problems, from developing Arctic-specific weather forecasts and climate change models to forecasting the path of destructive tsunamis and the rate of melting sea ice.
-Tours begin at 009 Butrovich Building.
+Tours can be arranged, but regular weekly tours are offered in the summer only.
+They begin at 009 Butrovich Building.
 Call 907-450-8600 or visit the ARSC website for more information.

 Georgeson Botanical Garden

 Visit gorgeous and extensive gardens to see the variety of plants that grow in this northern climate.
 Sneak a peek at our famous giant cabbages, beautiful peonies and stately delphiniums.
-Admission is $5.
+Admission is $5 for the self-guided tour.
 Call 907-474-7 222 for more information, or visit the Georgeson Botanical Garden website.